OctopusDeploy/blog/blog/2024-12/the-state-of-deployments-to-kubernetes-in-octopus/index.md

 ## New Kubernetes features in Octopus during 2023 and 2024

-Let’s revisit 2023 and 2024 to see how the experience with Kubernetes has changed in Octopus.
+Let’s revisit 2023 and 2024 to see some of the ways the experience with Kubernetes has changed in Octopus.

 __[Kubernetes Object Status](https://roadmap.octopus.com/c/73-kubernetes-object-status-check)__